0xMehedi/the-newcomer/README.md

    Promotions in our clan are a symbol of trust, consistent performance, and unwavering dedication.
    Shining in clan wars and clan games, demonstrating loyalty by following rules, and actively contributing to the clan's success are the keys that unlock higher ranks.

-1. **Inactive and irresponsible members are subject to demotion to ensure clan excellence.**
+1. **Inactive and irresponsible players are subject to demotion to ensure clan excellence.**

-   Members who miss multiple clan wars or fail to contribute significantly to clan games will be demoted or kicked out.
+   Players who miss multiple clan wars or fail to contribute significantly to clan games will be demoted or kicked out.
    This allows us to prioritize active players who consistently contribute to the clan's progress.

    Inactivity exceeding two weeks without prior communication will result in removal from the clan.